Harshwardhan-Deshmukh/TaskKeeper/README.md

 # TaskForge - JIRA like Task Manager for Project Teams

 ## 🚀 Project Overview
 The **TaskForge** is a **Spring Boot** application that allows users to manage tasks, assign them to team members, set priorities, and track status.
-This Application is designed for project management with a structure similar to **JIRA**, supporting **CRUD operations, custom JPA queries, and many-to-many relationships**.
+This Application is designed for project management with a structure similar to **JIRA**.

 ## 🏗️ Tech Stack
 - **Backend:** Java, Spring Boot (Web, JPA, Validation, Lombok)